JasonLocklin/Dissertation/outline.md

 #### Cerebellum

-The cerebellum is a key area for movement control and sensory-motor plasticity.
+The cerebellum is a key area for movement control and sensory-motor plasticity [@Glickstein2011!].
 A full analysis of what is known about the neural substrates of saccadic adaptation in the cerebellum would be beyond the scope of this dissertation.
 However, the vast majority of neuroscience research investigating saccadic adaptation has investigeted, and